jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 31, 2024**_
+NVIDIA's latest earnings release show strong growth, but the stock dropped 4% because the results were not "exceeding expectations" and the growth slowed compared to previously.
+However, the upcoming blackwell chips are still highly anticipated.

 _**August 27, 2024**_
 Applications are being made in the vertical industries.